Every Monday 18:00 – 19:00 @ The Grote Pyr, Waldeckpyrmontkade. 115, 2518 JR.

-Get your Aikido 10x lesson cards here for just €70 instead of
+Get your Aikido 10x trial lessons card here for just €70 instead of

 75.X lesson cards are valid for 3 months at any of the shinyu aikido locations (concessions apply for low earners.
 In that case, contact us for a request for concessions).

 See our locations and times here: http://shinyuembody.org/index.php/aikido-classes/